ChakshuGautam/stylusdb-js/README.md

 ### Caveats
 1. WIP (Bleeding edge) - use it at your own risk.
-2. Built for learning puposed only
+2. Built for learning puposes only

-### Contribution
-1. Project is actively looking for contributors.
-Look at open tickets

 ### References
 1. [REPL](https://gist.github.com/goliatone/e8f38b75aa05b2d189f68a92c61af110)